nine7nine/FSThost-pkgbuild/README.md

   * STAGING_SHARED_MEMORY=1
   * STAGING_WRITECOPY=1

 Wine-NSPA contains some other stuff, as well.

 I disable the update window, by default.
 It can be enabled with; (yup, env variables)

   * ENABLE_UPDATE_WINDOW=1

 I also disable the crash dialog...
 In both cases, I just find them annoying and disruptive.

 the other patches are hacks or workarounds. useful though.

-  this build should make winelib / bridge and VST people happy.
+  This build should make winelib / bridge and VST people happy.
 Not sure about the wine/non-native DAW scenario, beyond testing thread priorities in Reaper + running Kontakt/Reaktor.
   Unfortunately, non-native DAWs are more complex and the issues are harder to solve.